100 Notable alumni of

 -

-Cristina Danielle Valenzuela, known professionally as Cristina Vee, is an American voice actress and musical artist.
-She provides voices for English dubs of anime, animation, and video games.
+Cristina Danielle Valenzuela, known professionally as Cristina Vee, is an American voice actress and singer.
+She is known for her work in video games and English dubs of anime.

 -